CiaoBambino/scrapatak/README.md

 3. Create a virtual environment for the project with $ python -m venv venv on Windows or $ python3 -m venv venv on MacOs & Linux.
 4. Activate the virtual environment with $ env\Scripts\activate on windows or $ source env/bin/activate on macos & linux.
 5. Install project dependencies with $ pip install -r requirements.txt
+6. To start the programm use the command $ python main.py or $ python3 main.py on MacOs & Linux.

 ## How is it working (globaly)